 That process is likely to involve the use of taxpayer-specific PINs for people that have had issues with identity theft.
 If approved, the PIN is required on any tax return filed for that consumer before a return can be accepted.
 To start the process of applying for a tax return PIN from the IRS, check out the steps at this link.
 You will almost certainly need to file an IRS form 14039 (PDF), and provide scanned or photocopied records, such a drivers license or passport.

-Tags: American Medical Association, Centers for Medicare and Medicaid Services, Elaine Ellis Stone, Gordon Smith, Internal Revenue Service, irs, Maine Medical Association, National Providers Identification number, New Hampshire Medical Society, North Carolina Medical Society, NPI, Robert Mills, Scott Colby, tax return fraud
+Tags: American Medical Association, Centers for Medicare and Medicaid Services, Elaine Ellis Stone, Gordon Smith, Internal Revenue Service, irs, Maine Medical Association, National Providers Identification number, New Hampshire Medical Society, North Carolina Medical Society, NPI, Robert Mills, Scott Colby, tax refund fraud, tax return fraud